2026 Onalaska School District Replacement Levy

 How much more will this tax cost me?

-Below is a representation of what our tax payers are currently paying, and can approximately expect to pay when the levy is renewed
+Below is a representation of what our tax payers paid in the previous levy, and can approximately expect to pay when the levy is renewed.

-How do our rates compare to other district in our county and state?
+How do our rates compare to other districts in our county and state?

 School Funding Information